jgph91/API_project/README.md

 ## Files included

-api.py -> main file including the api code
+-api.py -> main file including the api code
-Dockerfile -> file for creating the container in docker
+-Dockerfile -> file for creating the container in docker
-.src/mongo.py -> file including the database functions
+-.src/mongo.py -> file including the database functions
-.src/nltk.py -> file including the nltk functions to perform the sentiment analysis
+-.src/nltk.py -> file including the nltk functions to perform the sentiment analysis
-.src/recommender.py -> file including the recommender functions
+-.src/recommender.py -> file including the recommender functions
-requeriments.txt -> md file containing all the modules used in this program
+-requeriments.txt -> md file containing all the modules used in this program
-./input/chats.json -> initial chats
+-./input/chats.json -> initial chats

 MongoDB Atlas -> database using 3 collections: users,chats and messages